programarivm/php-chess/docs/heuristics.md

 | Space | This is a measure of the number of squares controlled by each player. | [Chess\Eval\SpaceEval](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Eval/SpaceEvalTest.php) |
 | Square outpost | A square protected by a pawn that cannot be attacked by an opponent's pawn. | [Chess\Eval\SqOutpostEval](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Eval/SqOutpostEvalTest.php) |

 The evaluation features are used in two heuristics classes: [Chess\FenHeuristics](https://github.com/chesslablab/php-chess/blob/main/tests/unit/FenHeuristicsTest.php) and [Chess\SanHeuristic](https://github.com/chesslablab/php-chess/blob/main/tests/unit/SanHeuristicTest.php).
-The former allows to transform a FEN position to numbers while the latter transforms an entire chess game in SAN format to numbers.
+The former allows to transform a FEN position to ternary digits while the latter transforms an entire chess game in SAN format to decimal numbers between -1 and 1.

 ```php
 use Chess\FenHeuristics;